-Janmashtami 2017: Date, pooja mahurat, story and significance of Lord Krishna’s birthday
+Krishna Janmashtami 2017: Date, pooja mahurat, story and significance of Lord Krishna’s birthday

 Janmashtami, also known as Krishna Janmashtami is a religious festival commemorating the birth of Lord Krishna.
 One of the most important festivals of the Hindu religion, Janmashtami falls on August 14 this year.
 According to the Hindu lunar calendar, Krishna was born on ‘Ashtami’ or the ‘eighth day’ at midnight in the holy month of Shravana.
-The festival is celebrated popularly in Mathura, in parts of Gujarat and Rajasthan and in the northeastern states like Assam and Manipur.
+The festival is celebrated popularly in Mathura (said to be the birthplace of Lord Krishna), in parts of Gujarat and Rajasthan, and in the northeastern states like Assam and Manipur.

 SIGNIFICANCE AND CELEBRATIONS

-The Vaishnavism tradition hails the festival as of the most important occasions.
-Rasa lila or Krishna lila — dance-drama enactments of Krishna’s life as per the Bhagavata Purana is a popular tradition.
-In addition to rasa lila, a night vigil (jagarana), fasting (upavasa) and a festival (mahotsava) are important parts of the Janmashtami celebrations.
-Particularly the ardent followers of Vaishnavism celebrate Janmashtami because Krishna is believed to be the eighth avatar of Vishnu.
-Popular mythological tales narrate how Lord Krishna’s uncle King Kansa wanted to kill him.
-So as soon as he was born, Vasudeva his father, took him across Yamuna to Gokul where he was then taken care of by his foster parents Nanda and Yashoda.
-On Janmashtami, devotees commemorate how Krishna emerged victorious over the trials and tribulations over his birth.
+The Vaishnav tradition hails the festival as one of the most important religious festivals.
+Raas lila or Krishna lila — dance-drama enactments of Krishna’s life as per the Bhagavata Purana – is a popular tradition to commemorate the occasion.
+In addition to Raas lila, a night vigil (jagarana), fasting (upavasa) and celebrations (mahotsava) are important parts of Janmashtami.
+The event is particularly celebrated by ardent Vaishnavism followers because Krishna is believed to be the eighth avatar of their god Vishnu.
+Popular mythological tales narrate how Lord Krishna’s uncle, King Kansa, wanted to kill him.
+So as soon as he was born, his father Vasudeva took him across the Yamuna to Gokul where he was then taken care of by his foster parents Nanda and Yashoda.
+On Janmashtami, devotees honour how Krishna emerged victorious over the trials and tribulations over his birth, and later over the evil King Kansa.

-Believers fast rigorously by eating just a single meal a day before the festivities.
-They also sing devotional songs and maintain a vigil into the night.
+Believers fast the whole day, spending the time singing devotional songs; they also maintain a vigil into the night as it is believed that Krishna was born at midnight.
 They break the fast on the next day when the Ashtami Tithi is over.
-The devotees offer ‘chappan bhog’ on the following day known as ‘Nanda Utsav’ and prepares a list of 56 dishes to offer to the god.
-After the offering, this is then distributed and shared among the devotees after the fast.
+The devotees offer ‘chappan bhog’ on the following day known as ‘Nanda Utsav’ and prepare a list of 56 dishes to offer to the god.
+After the offering, the prasad is then distributed and shared among the devotees so that they can end their fast.

-The ‘bhog’ is known to contain all of Krishna’s favourite dishes, who was also known as the ‘maakhan chor’ or butter thief.
-Malpua, mathri, jalebi, makhan mishri, rabri, rasgulla, murabba, saag, khichdi, milk, dry fruits etc. are only some of the common dishes available in the bhog.
+The ‘bhog’ is known to contain all of Krishna’s favourite dishes, who is also lovingly known as ‘maakhan chor’, or butter thief.
+Malpua, mathri, jalebi, makhan mishri, rabri, rasgulla, murabba, saag, khichdi, milk, dry fruits, etc., are some of the common dishes included in the bhog.

 DATE AND PUJA MAHURAT